 Located at the Penang National Park, as the name suggests, Monkey Beach is home to many crab-eating macaque monkeys.

-This long stretch of white-sand beach is particularly popular with the locals, so try to visit during a weekday for fewer crowds.
-Also, consider bringing a tent as there is an official campsite near the beach, making it an excellent spot for family activities.
+This long stretch of white-sand beach is particularly popular with the locals, so try to visit during a week day for fewer crowds.

-Monkey Beach can be reached along a 3km hiking trail or by a 15 minute boat ride from the entrance of the National Park.
+Monkey Beach can be reached along a 3 kilometre hiking trail or by a 15 minute boat ride from the entrance of the National Park.
 Either route is enjoyable and is one of the best things to do in Penang with family.

 Address: Jalan Hassan Abas, Teluk Bahang, 11050 Tanjung Bungah, Penang